History of the Jews in Indonesia: Synagogues

 The Indonesian Jewish community is very tiny, with most members living in the capital of Jakarta and the rest in Surabaya.
-Many Jewish cemeteries still exist around the country in Semarang (center of Java), in Pangkalpinang in Bangka Island, in Palembang south of Sumatra, and in Surabaya.
+Many Jewish cemeteries still exist around the country such as in Kerkhof Cemetery in Aceh, Semarang and Surabaya in Java, in Pangkalpinang in Bangka Island, in Palembang in South Sumatra, and in North Sulawesi.

 Torat Chaim, Jakarta

 A small congregation led by Rabbi Tovia Singer, previously the only rabbi in present-day Indonesia.
-It operates in conjunction with the Eits Chaim Indonesia Foundation, the only Jewish organization in Indonesia to have official sanction, under the auspices of the Christian Desk, from the Religious Affairs Department of Indonesia.
+It operates in conjunction with the Eits Chaim Indonesia Foundation, the only Jewish organization in Indonesia to have official sanction, under the auspices of the Directorate General of Christian Community Guidance (Ditjen Bimas Kristen), from the Indonesian Ministry of Religious Affairs.

 Surabaya synagogue

 There was a synagogue in Surabaya, provincial capital of East Java in Indonesia.
 For many years it was the only synagogue in the country.
-The synagogue became inactive beginning 2009 and had no Torah scrolls or rabbi.
-It was located in Jalan Kayun 6 on a 2.000 m2 lot near the Kali Mas river in house built in 1939 during Dutch rule.
+The synagogue became inactive beginning in 2009 and had no Torah scrolls or rabbi.
+It was located in Jalan Kayun 6 on a 2.000 m2 lot near the Kali Mas river in a house built in 1939 during Dutch rule.

 The home was bought by the local Jewish community from a Dutch doctor in 1948 and transformed into a synagogue.
 Only the mezuzah and 2 Stars of David in the entrance showed the presence of the synagogue.
 The community in Surabaya is no longer big enough to support a minyan, a gathering of ten men needed in order to conduct public worship.
-The synagogue was demolished, to its foundation, in 2013.
+The synagogue was demolished, to its foundation, in 2013. and a hotel was built on its location.

+Beit Torat Chaim Synagogue, Jayapura

+A small congregation in Jayapura that built a synagogue in 2014 on a 120-meter plot of land owned by Rabbi Aharon Sharon Melamdim, the leader of the Jewish community in Jayapura.
+The Jews of Jayapura believed that they were the descendants of Latin American Jews who came to the Island a century prior to escape persecution and self-converted to Judaism.